jefferyharrell/Tagline-infra/SPEC.md

 - The backend MUST expose a storage abstraction with the following interface:
   - `list_photos() -> list[UUID]`: MUST list all available photo object IDs
   - `get_photo(photo_id: UUID) -> Photo`: MUST retrieve a specific photo by ID, including metadata
   - `set_metadata(photo_id: UUID, metadata: dict) -> Photo`: MUST update a photo's metadata fields.
 The `metadata` argument MUST be a JSON object.
-For MVP, this object will only contain `{"description": "..."}`, but the interface is designed for future extensibility (e.g., additional fields such as tags, author, etc.).
+For MVP, this object will only contain `{"metadata": { "description": "..." }}`, but the interface is designed for future extensibility (e.g., additional fields such as tags, author, etc.).
 The returned `Photo` object MUST reflect the updated metadata.
 - **Backend-specific behavior:**
   - **Filesystem backend:**
     - Blobs MUST be stored in local filesystem